 In the recipe below, sage and parmesan are listed as optional toppings, but I don’t think they should be optional; they’re just so good!!
 If you can’t find fresh sage, fresh thyme would be good here.

-And if you want to add a little kick to your roasted butternut squash pasta, feel free to add a few chili flakes like I did!
+And if you want to add a little kick to your apple chicken sausage pasta, feel free to add a few chili flakes like I did!
 So, so yummy!

 How do you Roast Butternut Squash?

 Roasting squash is my favorite way to enjoy it.
 You can roast squash cut into piece like the recipe here or even sliced long wise and roasted whole (see a recipe here).

 Roasting small pieces like this recipe requires some more olive oil at the beginning.
 Roasting it whole uses more steaming because the skin is left on to seal in the heat during cooking.

 In my neck of the woods, butternut squash tends to be the most commonly available.
 My mom is also growing it with gusto these days, which is amazing!!